-If you are interested in an apprenticeship, then watch our broadcast on Thursday 28th November at 11am.
-The National Apprenticeship Service and South Tyneside Council are hosting the broadcast with local employers in Tyne and Wear to find out about the type of apprenticeships that are available in the North East and how an apprenticeship puts you on an excellent footing to develop your career.
+If you are interested in an apprenticeship, then watch this broadcast recorded live on Thursday 28th November.
+The National Apprenticeship Service and South Tyneside Council hosted the broadcast with local employers in Tyne and Wear to find out about the type of apprenticeships that are available in the North East and how an apprenticeship puts you on an excellent footing to develop your career.

-Employers including Siemens Gemesa Renewable Energy, Zenith People, Nissan, Port of Tyne and their apprentices will be attending to answer questions about their apprenticeship programme.
+Employers including Siemens Gamesa Renewable Energy, Zenith People, Port of Tyne and their apprentices attended to answer questions about their apprenticeship programme.

 Alison Maynard’s dedication to driving a high skills agenda among the modern workforce has helped position South Tyneside College as a leader in its field.